 One of the best things about this recipe is that the pumpkin sourdough waffle batter can be used to make either waffles or sourdough pumpkin pancakes!
 Sooo good!

 These sourdough pumpkin waffles do not contain any milk and can easily be made dairy free.
-Serve these delicious pumpkin waffles with spiced pumpkin cream cheese or cultured butter for a cosy fall treat full of the pumpkin flavor you love.

 If you are a lover of regular waffles, you might also enjoy these no wait sourdough waffles, sourdough banana waffles or these overnight long fermented sourdough waffles.
-And if pumpkin is truly your thing - then you must try these sourdough pumpkin cinnamon rolls, these sourdough pumpkin bagels or even pumpkin sourdough bread!

 Should I Use Sourdough Discard or Active Starter?